All docs

 The agent shows as Offline after I rebooted.

-Most likely loginctl enable-linger wasn't enabled — that requires sudo and the installer skips it if sudo isn't available.
+Most likely loginctl enable-linger was not enabled.
+That requires sudo, and the installer skips it if sudo is not available.
 Run it once:

 The status says "Pending enrollment" forever.

-You generated a token but never ran the installer, or you re-used an old (already consumed) token.
-Generate a new token and re-run the installer.
+You generated a token but never ran the installer, or you reused an old token.
+Generate a new token and rerun the installer.

 Advanced: manual install

-If you'd rather not run a generated shell script, the Direct download links disclosure under the installer buttons shows the raw URL and SHA-256 of each release.
-Then:
+If you would rather not run a generated shell script, the Direct download linksdisclosure under the installer buttons shows the raw URL and SHA-256 of each release.